top of page

 • Be available to attend the overseas programme with a valid passport at the time of travel.

-• Preference may be given to those who have not previously been awarded a CAPEs or government-sponsored overseas opportunity.
+• Preference may be given to those who have not previously been awarded a sponsored overseas opportunity.

 Home: Text